About Joojeh Kabob (Persian Style Chicken Kebob)

 1/2 tsp cayenne pepper

-1 tbsp brown sugar or raw cane sugar
+1 or 2 tbsp brown or white sugar

 Drain the soaked beans and place in a large pot.
-Fill the pot with 6 to 7 cups of water.
+Fill the pot with enough water to cover 1 inch over the beans.
 Add the quartered onions, carrots, garlics, and bay leaves.
-Bring the water to boil over high heat and then reduce the heat to medium-low, cover with lid and cook until beans are tender, about 1 1/2 hours, stirring it occasionally.
-Midway through its cooking (after 30 minutes), add kosher salt to season, but do not over season.
+Bring the water to boil over high heat, and then reduce the heat to medium-low, cover with lid and cook until beans are tender, about 1 1/2 hours, stirring it occasionally.
+Three quarters of the way through cooking (after 60 minutes), add kosher salt to season and continue cooking.

 Meanwhile, heat the olive oil in a medium frying pan, and add the diced onions.
-Season with salt and black pepper, and sauté until lightly golden about 5-7 minutes.
-Add the tomato paste, turmeric, and cayenne pepper, stirring everything together and sauté for 2-3 more minutes to cook the raw tomato taste.
+Season with salt and sauté until lightly golden about 5-7 minutes.
+Add the tomato paste, turmeric, and cayenne pepper, stirring everything together and sauté for 2-3 more minutes to cook off the raw tomato taste.
 Set aside.

-When the beans are tender, add the onion mixture, vinegar, and sugar.
-Stir every thing together and with no lid, let it simmer on low heat for 30 minutes.
+When the beans are tender, remove the chunks of carrots, onion, bay leaves and add the onion mixture, vinegar, and sugar.
+Stir everything together and let it simmer on low heat for 30 minutes.
 Stir occasionally.
-When the texture of the dish thickens, taste for additional seasoning.
-Serve hot with steamed basmati rice or fresh bread.
+When the texture of the dish thickens and sets, taste for additional seasoning.
+Serve hot or cold.

 About Grilled Pork

-3 lb. thick-cut pork loin, trimmed, cubed 2”x2” or a little bigger
+3 lb thick-cut pork loin, preferably trimmed, cubed 2”x2” or bigger

 1 medium yellow onion, thinly sliced